AcalephStorage/consul-alerts/README.md

 Notification Profile selection is done by setting keys in `consul-alerts/config/notif-selection/services/`, `consul-alerts/config/notif-selection/checks/`, or `consul-alerts/config/notif-selection/hosts/` with the appropriate service, check, or host name as the key and the desired Notification Profile name as the value.

 In addition to the service, check and host specific Notification Profiles, the operator can setup a default Notification Profile by creating a Notification Profile kv `consul-alerts/config/notif-profiles/default`, which acts as a fallback in the event a specific Notification Profile is not found.
-If there are no Notification Profiles matching the criteria, consul-alerts will send the notification to the full list of enabled Notifiers and no reminders will be process.
+If there are no Notification Profiles matching the criteria, consul-alerts will send the notification to the full list of enabled Notifiers and no reminders will be sent.

 As consul-alerts attempts to process a given notification, it has a series of lookups it does to associate an event with a given Notification Profile by matching on: